Vicodin Addiction Treatment & Rehabs Near Me

 Prescription drug abuse involves misusing a substance such as Vicodin by, for example, taking it without a prescription, taking it more frequently or in larger doses than prescribed, or taking it for longer than intended.
 Users often begin to take increasingly large doses of the drug to overcome their growing tolerance to its effects.
 As more and more of the drug is used, physiological dependence takes hold—a point at which the user is likely to experience acute withdrawal should the drug be slowed or altogether stopped.
 Vicodin addiction can easily occur as a consequence of these compulsive patterns of abuse, which may continue despite their obvious negative influence on functioning in the person’s life—potentially reflected in declines in school and work performance, and with increased problems at home.4

 Vicodin addiction often requires treatment in a rehab facility, especially during the detoxification process, which can be difficult to manage without medical supervision.
 Are you or a loved one having a problem with Vicodin?
-Take our self-assessment screening quiz to find out.
 Some warning signs include:5

 - Unsuccessful attempts to cut down or stop using Vicodin.

 - Spending a lot of time getting, using, or recovering from Vicodin use.